rsr-at-mindtwin/2024Masks/README.md

 	Lord Arthur Vane - England, knight of the realm, and father to Lawrence and Eloise.
 His castle sits above Lesser Edale, in Derbyshire.
 Thankful to the group that they have freed his daughter, albeit at great cost.
 	Eloise Vane — England, daughter of Sir Arthur Vane, and unfortunate heiress to the Curse of the Vanes, cured by the party in a ceremony that left her free of the curse but her brother insane.
 	Lawrence Vane - England,  the male heir to the Vane title, and brother to the cursed Eloise Vane, and now rendered fully insane by exposure to the ceremony.
+	Lars Torvak - drunken owner-captain of the Ivory Wind, a tramp freighter carrying cult items to and from the Far East (mostly to Ho Fang in Shanghai and Australia)

 	Egypt: